awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/encryption.md

 If you have sensitive data, you can enable server\-side data encryption when you use Amazon Kinesis Data Firehose\.
 How you do this depends on the source of your data\.

+**Note**
+If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
+For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

 ## Server\-Side Encryption with Kinesis Data Streams as the Data Source<a name="sse-with-data-stream-as-source"></a>

 When you configure a Kinesis data stream as the data source of a Kinesis Data Firehose delivery stream, Kinesis Data Firehose no longer stores the data at rest\.
 Instead, the data is stored in the data stream\.